Gastric Bypass Versus Gastric Sleeve Surgery

 Whether you select gastric bypass or gastric sleeve, it’s important that you follow a strict post-surgery diet.

-» Learn more about our surgery options and review a full comparison chart for the different bariatric surgery procedures offered at the UPMC Bariatric Surgery Center of Excellence.
+Learn more about our surgery options and review a full comparison chart for the differences between bariatric surgery procedures offered at the UPMC Bariatric Surgery Center of Excellence.